openfaas/workshop/README.md

 If you're taking an instructor-led workshops then a link will be shared to join the OpenFaaS Slack community.
 Use the designated channel for the workshop to discuss comments, questions and suggestions.

-## Pick your track

-* Swarm track (this page)

-The easiest and simplest way to learn about OpenFaaS is through Docker Swarm.
-The knowledge you build up and the functions you create are both transferrable and portable between Swarm and Kubernetes.

-* Kubernetes track (click link below)

-You can also learn about OpenFaaS through Kubernetes.
-We have a preview available for learning OpenFaaS with Kubernetes.
-[Switch to the Kubernetes track](https://github.com/openfaas/workshop/tree/kubernetes-preview).

 ## [Lab 1 - Prepare for OpenFaaS](./lab1.md)

 * Install pre-requisites